Placewith5s/Website/README.md

 ## About Placewith5s.com

-The place to go, Placewith5s.com, has clear guides and tools to help you get the most out of your computer Windows.
+Have any inquiries on Placewith5s.com?
+We have clearly arranged guides and tools that will help you squeeze out the best from your computer Windows.

 ## Why Optimize Your Windows? 🎯
 * **Blazing Fast:** Eliminate slowdowns and bottlenecks for a more responsive system.